top of page

 Michael Davidman, pianist

 Michael started piano lessons at age five at the Greenwich House Music School, and continued piano studies with Efrem Briskin at the Manhattan School of Music.
 Michael completed his Bachelor of Music degree under the guidance of Robert McDonald, also with mentor and teacher Ford Mylius Lallerstedt at the Curtis Institute of Music, his Master of Music degree at the Juilliard School with renowned pianists Jerome Lowenthal and Stephen Hough.
-Michael has completed his Artist Diploma studying with renowned pianist Stanislav Ioudenitch at the International Center for Music (ICM) in , Kansas City, MO and will be continuing his education at the Reina Sofia conservatory in Madrid, Spain..
+Michael has completed his Artist Diploma studying with renowned pianist Stanislav Ioudenitch at the International Center for Music (ICM) in Kansas City, MO and will be continuing his education with Stanislav Ioudenitch at the Sofia Reina conservatory in Madrid, Spain.

 Prodigiously gifted from early childhood, in his precollege studies at the Manhattan School of Music, Michael won First Place in the Precollege Concerto Competition in all three age categories: first at age ten, then at twelve, and again at age sixteen.
 At age thirteen, he was chosen by Lang Lang's management to perform in the 2010 Lang Lang masterclass at Manhattan School of Music; his rendition of Liszt’s Hungarian Rhapsody No. 10 was warmly praised by Lang Lang: “You play beautifully and are technically brilliant!”